sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 **Line 57** Here we ask the algorithm again what it might predict for the previous state.

 **Line 59** We manipulate the prediction, we take the prediction and insert our own probability of our corresponding action.
-Simply telling the algorithm that for a situation like this you should do this.
+Simply telling the algorithm that for a situation like this we want this action to be performed.

-**Line 62** The manipulations and the results we feed it into our model to train it for a single epoch.
+**Line 62** We feed the manipulations and the results into our model to train it for a single epoch.

 **Line 65-Line 66** Finally, after everything is done, we decrease our exploration rate by multiplying our epsilon with our epsilon decay rate.